Car Accident Lawyers Serving Nearby The Hobbs Area

 Pure comparative negligence means that when any person establishes that the fault of another party is a proximate cause of their injuries, the other party is only liable for the portion of any total amount awarded as damages to a victim equal to the ratio of their fault.
 Victims can thus be entitled to compensation even when they were primarily at fault, such that a victim who receives $100,000 in a car accident claim but is 70 percent responsible for the accident would see their award reduced by $70,000 and receive $30,000.

 Many car crashes can stem from other New Mexico licensed drivers performing improper lane changes or turns.
-Such negligence can often be satisfactory for helping victims obtain financial compensation in such cases.
+Such negligence can often be satisfactory for helping victims obtain financial compensation in such cases, consult with your car accident lawyer.

 Other common causes of car crashes in Hobbs may include, but are not limited to: